Zhao Jingbo: Downfall

-On 15 April 2019, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
-Four party secretaries of Jilin City, namely Zhou Huachen, Xu Jianyi and Tian Xueren, were also sacked for graft.
-On October 9, he was expelled from the Communist Party and removed from public office.
+On 15 April 2019, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the CCP's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Four CCP committee secretaries of Jilin City, namely Zhou Huachen, Xu Jianyi and Tian Xueren, were also sacked for graft.
+On October 9, he was expelled from the CCP and removed from public office.
 On November 21, he was indicted on suspicion of accepting bribes.

 On 15 October 2021, he stood trial at the Intermediate People's Court of Baishan on charges of taking bribes.
 He was charged with accepting money and property worth over 63.59 million ($ million) personally or through his family members.
 According to the indictment, he allegedly took advantage of his positions to seek benefits for others in enterprise operation, project construction, project contracting and job adjustment between 2000 and 2018.
 He received a sentence of 15 years in prison and fine of 5 million yuan for taking bribes.